BITSS/Citations/data_entry/author_website_coding_protocol.md

 If that also does not find you the author's website, put `could_not_find` into the `website_category` column.

 ### Some author names look weird
 The extraction of author names is done automatically.
 Sometimes this will result in author names that are actually not names or repetition of names in slightly different variants (e.g. `James H. Fowler` and `James H. FowlerUniversity of California`).
-If an author name is clearly not a name or you have already previously looked for an author **in the same article**, you can put `skip` into the `website_category` column.
+If an author name is clearly not a name and you have already previously looked for an author **in the same article**, you can put `skip` into the `website_category` column.
+(Make sure look for each real author name-paper combo at least once, though.)

 ### Some articles have no authors
 Mark these as `skip`.